scifigurmeet/devops/Provisioning/Practical_Ansible.md

-# Ansible Beginner's Guide with Practical Exercises
+# Ansible Beginner's Guide with WSL

 ## Introduction

 Welcome to this beginner's guide on Ansible!
-This document is designed for DevOps students who have Docker installed on their Windows PCs.
+This document is designed for DevOps students who have Windows Subsystem for Linux (WSL) installed on their Windows PCs.
 We'll explore Ansible through practical exercises, each with a clear intention, explanation, and interpretation.

 ## What is Ansible?